Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely transcriptions to Kanji, for a romanized Japanese first name and last name*
+*Identify japanese name candidates in KANJI, based on the romanized name ex.
+Yamamoto Sanae*

 *<u>Cost :</u> The processing of each name requires **1** credit.*